mark79-github/Simple-Invoicing/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+* this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Deploy

+* a running example of this project can be found [here](https://simple-invoicing.herokuapp.com/)